-We have previously audited the Town's 2019 financial statements, and our report dated March 18, 2020, expressed unmodified opinions on those respective financial statements of the governmental activities and the major fund.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Town's 2020 financial statements, and our report dated March 15, 2021, expressed unmodified opinions on those respective financial statements of the governmental activities and the major fund, and the aggregate remaining fund information.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.